 - Some servers can be slow and unreliable

 - Sometimes slow in procesing refunds (but always do).

 CyberGhost delivers one of the fastest and easiest VPN experiences around, and it’s enjoyed by countless users around the globe, as well.
 CyberGhost runs on nearly every device imaginable, from iPhones and iPads to Android devices, PCs, and Macs.
 As soon as you sign up you’ll be able to access CyberGhost’s large network of over 5,500 servers in 80 countries, all with unlimited data and no restrictions on download speeds or traffic types.
 Whether you need to connect in a cafe or enjoy movie streaming at home, CyberGhost can keep you secure.

 CyberGhost’s privacy features keep you safe with strong 256-bit AES encryption on all data, a zero-logging policy on traffic, time stamps, and IP addresses, and both DNS leak protection and an automatic kill switch.
 These features hide your identity whenever you go online, allowing you to connect with fully encrypted data and an anonymous IP address on any network, even public cafe hotspots.

-PrivateVPN operates a small but reliable network of 80+ servers in 52 different countries.
+PrivateVPN operates a small but reliable network of around 150 servers in 60+ countries.
 All data is secured with strong 256-bit AES encryption to keep your connection safe, and an automatic kill switch and DNS leak protection along with a zero logging policy on all traffic ensure your privacy is never at risk.
 PrivateVPN is the perfect solution for keeping your data safe on cafe Wi-Fi networks.